Skip to main content

 Character development is perceived as shallow, with limited synergy between the multiclass system and long-term growth, leaving players wanting more depth and complexity in character progression.

-• “Character development is very shallow; there's not much synergy with the multiclass system in the long run.”
+• “Character development is very shallow: there isn't much synergy with the multiclass system in the long run.”

-• “The character progression feels stagnant, lacking meaningful choices that impact gameplay.”
+• “The character progression feels uninspired and lacks meaningful choices.”

-• “I found the character arcs to be underwhelming, with little depth or emotional engagement.”
+• “I found the character arcs to be predictable and lacking depth, making it hard to connect with them.”

 Buy Epic Manager - Create Your Own Adventuring Agency